cosmos/cosmos-sdk/docs/architecture/adr-042-group-module.md

     // threshold is the minimum weighted sum of support votes for a proposal to succeed. string threshold = 1;

-    // timeout is the duration from submission of a proposal to the end of voting period
+    // voting_period is the duration from submission of a proposal to the end of voting period
-    // Within this times votes and exec messages can be submitted. google.protobuf.Duration timeout = 2 [(gogoproto.nullable) = false];
+    // Within this period, votes and exec messages can be submitted. google.protobuf.Duration voting_period = 2 [(gogoproto.nullable) = false];
 }
 ```